Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Feature extraction

 \subsubsection{Peak-to-peak Amplitude}

-If the maximum and minimum values of the data $z[n]$ are $z_{max}$ and $z_{min}$, then, peak-to-peak amplitude $A=z_{max} - z_{min}$.
+Peak-to-peak amplitude is defined as the difference between the maximum and minimum values of the processed data.
 It roughly represents a number proportional to the breathing depth in each class (except the faulty data class), when the test distance remains constant.
-When the test distance was changed, the value of this feature was shifted to a different range even though the data belonged to the same class, because of changed levels of received light intensity and noise.
+When the test distance is changed, the value of this feature is shifted to a different range, even for data belonging to the same class, because of changed levels of received light intensity and noise.